Mental health is an important thing to talk about, but it can sometimes feel very uncomfortable.

 5 Most Popular Children’s Books About Mental Health

-1. Centre for Addiction and Mental Health, Weissman, J. (2009).
-Can I Catch It Like a Cold?: Coping With a Parent’s Depression.
-Toronto: Tundra Books.
+1. Can I Catch It Like a Cold?: Coping With a Parent’s Depression – Centre for Addiction and Mental Health and Joe Weissmann

 This book from the Centre for Addiction and Mental Health (CAMH) in Canada is aimed at children whose parents struggle with depression.